 \section{Introduction}

-We continue the recent program on \emph{selflessness} by extending this notion to inclusions, and by identifying new examples of selfless C*-probability spaces arising from quantum groups.
+We continue the recent program on \emph{selflessness} in C*-algebra theory by extending this notion to inclusions and by identifying new examples of selfless C*-probability spaces arising from quantum groups.
 Selfless C*-probability spaces were introduced by the fourth author in \cite{robertselfless}.
 This framework unravels certain old problems in C*-algebra theory, as demonstrated in the recent work of Amrutam, Gao, Kunnawalkam Elayavalli, and Patchell \cite{amrutam2025strictcomparisonreducedgroup}.
-Since this paper, rapid progress has been achieved in the field, resulting in the development of several new techniques and applications \cite{elayavalli2025negativeresolutioncalgebraictarski, vigdorovich2025structuralpropertiesreducedcalgebras, HKER, raum2025strictcomparisontwistedgroup, ozawa2025proximalityselflessnessgroupcalgebras}.
+Since then, rapid progress has been made in the field, resulting in the development of several new techniques and applications \cite{elayavalli2025negativeresolutioncalgebraictarski, vigdorovich2025structuralpropertiesreducedcalgebras, HKER, raum2025strictcomparisontwistedgroup, ozawa2025proximalityselflessnessgroupcalgebras}.
 Notably, Ozawa very recently discovered a new approach to proving selflessness, and used it to resolve several open questions concerning this notion \cite{ozawa2025proximalityselflessnessgroupcalgebras}.

 We introduce and study a natural notion of \emph{selfless inclusions} of C*-probability spaces, extending \cite{robertselfless}.
 We call an inclusion of C*-probability spaces $B\subset (A,\rho)$ selfless if there exist a free ultrafilter $\omega$ and a C*-probability space $(C,\kappa)$, with $C\neq\C$, such that the first factor embedding $(B\subset A)\to (B*C\subset A*C)$ is existential (Definition \ref{def:ssinclusion}).
 Roughly put, while the notion of selfless C*-probability space asserts the existence of nontrivial elements in an ultrapower $A^\omega$ that are free from $A$ in a nondegenerate way, the notion of selfless inclusion additionally keeps track of a C*-subalgebra $B$ of $A$ from which these freely independent elements are sourced.